Login

 }

-recipients - the array of email addresses of the message recipients;
+• recipients are the array of the message recipients’ contact data;

-locator - a recipient.
-For example, an email address for emails, a phone number for SMS or Viber messages;
+• locator is a recipient.
+For example, an email address for emails and a phone number for SMS or Viber messages;

-jsonParam - data in json format to insert in the message.
+• jsonParam is data in the JSON format to insert in the message.

-This method allows to generate different content for each individual recipient.
+This method allows for generating different content for each recipient.
 The entered data is organized in "email + a set of parameters” pairs.
-The parameters are entered in the form of a random json structure, all fields of which are assigned $data.get('field_name').
+The parameters are entered as a random JSON structure, and all fields are assigned $data.get('field_name').

 Using this method, you can: